-The Russell B. Long Eminent Scholar Chair was established by the LSU Board of Supervisors in 2003 for the LSU Paul M. Hebert Law Center.
-This chair, the first established at the LSU Law Center, was made possible by the late United States Senator Russell B. Long.
-A life insurance policy provided by Long's participation in the Metropolitan Life Insurance Company's Metlife Director Contribution Program provided initial funding toward the creation of this academic chair.
-Long was a member of the company's board of directors.
-In the spring of 2004, the Louisiana Board of Regents approved a matching grant from the Louisiana Education Trust Fund.
-When fully funded, the \$1 million endowed chair will be used to attract a scholar with such distinction that his or her joining the LSU law faculty would enhance the national reputation of the Law Center and the University.
-Senator Russell B. Long died on May 9, 2003.
-He served Louisiana in the U.S. Senate from 1948 until his retirement in 1986.
-Long was a 1942 graduate of the LSU Law Center and was also named the LSU Law Center's Distinguished Alumnus of the Year in 1992.
+The Russell B. Long Eminent Scholars Chair was established by the LSU Board of Supervisors in 2003 for the benefit of the LSU Paul M. Hebert Law Center.
+This chair, the first established at the LSU Law Center, was made possible by the late United States Senator, Russell B. Long.
+In 1992, in recognition of the service of Senator Long as a member of its board of directors, the Metropolitan Life Insurance Company established a life insurance policy through its MetLife Director Charitable Contribution Program.
+Upon Senator Long's death, the life insurance policy paid \$600,000 to the LSU Foundation for the benefit of the LSU Law Center to establish the Russell B. Long Eminent Scholars Academic Chair.
+In 2004, a matching grant of \$400,000 was received from the 8(g)Louisiana Education Quality Support Fund (LEQSF).
+The Senator wanted this chair to attract a scholar of such distinction that his or her joining the LSU law faculty would enhance the national reputation of the Law Center and the University.
+After a comprehensive international search, distinguished comparativist Olivier Moretéau was named the first holder of the Long Chair.